astropy/astropy-healpix/docs/using.rst

 As described in the references above, HEALPix pixel indices can follow two different ordering conventions - the *nested* convention and the *ring* convention.
-By default, the ``HEALPix`` class assumes the nested ordering convention, but it is possible to explicitly specify the convention to use using the ``order`` argument, for example::
+By default, the :class:`~healpix.HEALPix` class assumes the nested ordering convention, but it is possible to explicitly specify the convention to use using the ``order`` argument, for example::